 Having a strong network is extremely valuable because of the long-term impact it can have on your business.
-The relationships that you are building today may benefit you for years to come.
+The relationship you’re building today may benefit you for years to come.
 That being said, if the relationship is going to have that long-term impact there must be a win/win situation where both parties benefit.

-In the second scenario we’ll look at a potential relationship between a freelance designer (you) and a design agency.
-Your work on client projects tends to be with small businesses, blog designs, and other projects that you can handle on your own.
-From time-to-time you get inquiries from potential clients that are looking for help with a large project that is beyond the scope of something that you would handle on your own.
+In the second scenario, we’ll look at a potential relationship between a freelance designer (you) and a design agency.
+Your work on client projects tends to be with small businesses, blog designs, and other projects you can handle on your own.
+From time to time you get inquiries from potential clients looking for help with a large project that’s beyond the scope of something you would handle on your own.
 You refer these people to a friend who runs a design agency that has a team of designers and developers and is better equipped to do an effective job on larger projects.
 In return, the agency sends you a fee for every referral you send their way that results in a paying client.

-In the first scenario there is no win/win situation.
-The developer is sending referrals to you, so you are getting something out of it, but there’s nothing in it for him because you already have an established relationship with another developer.
-The developer will eventually stop sending referrals to you if there is nothing in it for him, since he can find a better situation with another designer.
+In the first scenario, there is no win/win situation.
+The developer is sending referrals to you, so you’re getting something out of it, but there’s nothing in it for them because you already have an established relationship with another developer.
+The developer will eventually stop sending referrals to you if there’s nothing in it for them since they can find a better situation with another designer.

-In the second scenario there is a definite win/win situation.
-You are sending quality referrals to the agency and when they result in business you are getting paid for those referrals.
+In the second scenario, there’s a definite win/win situation.
+You’re sending quality referrals to the agency and when they result in business, you’re getting paid for those referrals.
 Unlike the first scenario, this one is likely to last because both parties benefit.